Azure/azure-webpubsub/docs/getting-started/using-pubsub-subprotocol/js-work-with-subprotocols.md

     You can see there is a new concept "group" here.
 Group is logical concept in a hub where you can publish message to a group of connections.
 In a hub you can have multiple groups and one client can subscribe to multiple groups at the same time.
 When using subprotocol, you can only publish to a group instead of broadcasting to the whole hub.

-2. Since we use group here, we also need to update the web page to join the group.
+2. Since we use group here, we also need to update the web page `public\index.html` to join the group when the WebSocket connection is established inside `ws.onopen` callback.

     ```javascript
     ws.onopen = () => {